 Once a stress-release hobby for white-collar city dwellers, urban farming has blossomed into a big business accounting for one fifth of the world’s food supply.

-Editor’s Note: Ever wonder what it takes to start a business?
-So You Want to Start profiles businesses and asks that very question.
+Ever wonder what it takes to open a business?
+So You Want to Start profiles businesses and poses that very question.

 Urban farming and community gardens are not new concepts; the Victory Gardens of WWII supplied 40% of the vegetables grown in the U.S. Those farms sprang up out of necessity.
 Modern urban farms are thriving thanks to a farm-to-table movement that puts a premium on locally sourced seasonal produce.